Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🗺️ Distance from Tucson: 1 hour & 40 minutes | 📍 Google Maps | Website

-Parker Canyon Lake is a hidden gem located about 2 and a half hours south of Tucson.
+Parker Canyon Lake is a hidden gem located around two hours south of Tucson.
 You’ll pass through mountains, rolling hills, and wine country on your way to this lovely spot.
-It’s about as Southern Arizona as you can get, just 5 miles north of the Mexican border.
-The drive alone makes this Tucson day trip worth it.
+It’s about as south as you can get, just 5 miles from the Mexican border.

-When you arrive at Parker Canyon Lake, you can rent a small fishing boat, pedal boat, or paddle board at the dock.
+You can rent a small fishing boat, pedal boat, or paddle board at the Parker Canyon Lake dock.
 I once had a very successful fishing trip with my dad and brother here, so you’ll have a ton of fun if you opt to pick up a pole.

 Kitt Peak National Observatory